Nine63/itsecgames-security-assessment/report.md

 ## 6. Conclusion

-The assessment confirms that `http://www.itsecgames.com` hosts multiple vulnerabilities by design (as part of bWAPP).
-However, in a real-world context, the same misconfigurations and outdated OpenSSH versions would expose the system to **serious remote exploitation risks**.
+The assessment confirms that `http://www.itsecgames.com` hosts multiple vulnerabilities.
+In this context, the same misconfigurations and outdated OpenSSH versions exposes the system to **serious remote exploitation risks**.

 **Immediate upgrades, configuration hardening, and a structured patch management process are strongly recommended.**